Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - The entire document is much more clearer than the first one because there are fewer new technologies and the correlation between everything is much more clearer

 ## Suggested improvements

+Huang:
+- Gets a bit confusing where commands should be typed

 Jukka:
 - The examples could include videos and animations
 - Summary of the most important things in the end of the document